• Skip to primary navigation

 Finally using the last of my homegrown herbs from the past summer and fall.

-If you have outdoor space available, definitely consider growing your own herbs.
+If you have outdoor space available, consider growing your own herbs.
 If you can’t grow year-round (due to cold winters), it’s never too early to start planning for the next growing season.
 Start planting herb seedlings in April, then you can have a replenishing supply of fresh herbs all summer through to most of next fall.
 All you need is some small 9-inch containers.
 Also, keep in mind that some herbs, such as thyme and chives, can even remain dormant in the winter and they magically start growing back in the spring, with literally zero effort.

 Removing thyme leaves